TeachBooks/mirror_mude_book/book/eva_7/GEV.md

     read observations

-    for each year i:
+    for each year:
-        obs_max[i] = max(observations in year i)
+        max observations = maximum observation in year end
-    end

-    fit GEV(obs_max)
+    fit GEV(max observations)

     check fit (e.g., QQ-plot or Kolmogorov-Smirnov test)

     inverse GEV to determine the design event

 Let's see it now step by step applied to our data.
-First, we fit a GEV using MLE to our 20 sampled extremes using Yearly Maxima.
+First, we fit a GEV using Maximum Loglikelihood Estimator to our 20 sampled extremes using Yearly Maxima.

 ```{figure} ../figures/EVA/GEV_fit.png